bazelbuild/tulsi/README.md

         files in order to affect the build; changes made to compilation settings in the Xcode UI will only affect indexing.
 You may want to regenerate your project using Tulsi after modifying compilation flags.
+*   Tulsi will set some Tulsi-specific flags for `bazel` invocations, some of which may affect Bazel caching.
+In order to maximize cache re-use when building from the command line, try using the `user_build.py` script which is located in the generated xcodeproj at `<xcodeproj>/.tulsi/Scripts/user_build.py`.

 ## Tulsi project and config settings